 Over the years the mandate of the office has expanded.

 At present it investigates complaints about the decisions and actions of provincial government departments, boards, agencies and commissions, designated professional organizations and the Patient Concerns Resolution Process of Alberta Health Services.
-In the near future, it will also investigate complaints about municipalities; the Alberta Legislature has passed the new Municipal Government Act which amends the Ombudsman Act to include jurisdiction over municipalities.
-These sections have not yet been proclaimed into force.
+It also investigates complaints about municipalities; the Alberta Legislature has passed the new Municipal Government Act which amends the Ombudsman Act to include jurisdiction over municipalities.
+These sections were proclaimed into force on April 1, 2018.

 In 1965, Carlton W. Clement, Q.C., chaired an independent committee which concluded Alberta needed a provincially-legislated Commissioner to respond to complaints by citizens who were dissatisfied with the service they received from provincial government departments and agencies.
 The Legislative Assembly agreed and appointed the first Alberta Ombudsman, George B. McClellan, on September 1, 1967.
 As a result, Canada became the fourth Commonwealth country – after New Zealand, Guyana and the United Kingdom – to establish an ombudsman’s office.

 Alberta is currently served by the ninth Ombudsman, Marianne Ryan.

 The goal of the Ombudsman is to create fair administration for all Albertans.
 The investigation of a specific complaint may raise examples of isolated unfairness, but it may also shine a spotlight on systemic issues which, when rectified, create better government experiences for all citizens.